 If the humidity of the storage environment exceeds the equilibrium relative humidity (ERH) of the food, the food will gain moisture during storage, and vice versa.
-Uptake of water during storage is associated with susceptibility to growth of microorganisms, whilst water loss results in economic loss and more specific problems, such as cracking of seed coats of cereals, or skins of fruits and vegetables.
-Ideally, the humidity of the store would equal the ERH of the food so that moisture is neither gained nor lost, but in practice a compromise may be necessary.
-The water activity (a_w) of most fresh foods (e.g. fruit, vegetables, meat, fish, milk) is in the range 0.98-1.00, but they are frequently stored at a lower humidity.
-Some wilting of fruits or vegetable may be acceptable in preference to mould growth, while some surface drying of meat is preferable to bacterial slime.
-Packaging may be used to protect against water loss of raw materials during storage and transport, see Chapter 9.
+Uptake of water during storage is associated with susceptibility to growth of microorganisms, while water loss results in economic loss, as well as more specific problems such as cracking of seed coats of cereals, or skins of fruits and vegetables.
+Ideally the humidity of the store would equal the ERH of the food so that moisture is neither gained nor lost, but in practice a compromise may be necessary.
+The water activity ( $a_w$ ) of most fresh foods (e.g., fruit, vegetables, meat, fish, milk) is in the range 0.98-1.00, but they are frequently stored at a lower humidity.

+Some wilting of fruits or vegetable may be acceptable in preference to mold growth, while some surface drying of meat is preferable to bacterial slime.
+Packaging may be used to protect against water loss of raw materials during storage and transport (see Chapter 8).